mridubhatnagar/blogs-backup/cl0lfkhcu03xss8nvfp0y5br6.md

 ## How to decide which college to go to?

 I was thinking about this problem statement for the last couple of days.
 Here, is what I have come up with.
 This is also written because the last 2 years have been really tough for families.
 Young kids have lost parents.
 If you happen to be someone at the crossroads.
 I hope this write-up helps you and you find your way through.
+Amid many challenges you must be facing.
+I hope deciding college isn't one.
+And, this helps you.

 Here is a list of questions for you to answer and find the answer for yourself.